Conditions

 Monitors

-When adding a condition to monitors, you should keep in mind that the user can exit the application depending on the monitor installation states (unless you deactivated this behavior with the UserCanQuitIfInstallationIsIncomplete
+When adding a condition to monitors, you should keep in mind that the user can exit the application depending on the monitor installation states (unless you deactivated this behaviour with the UserCanQuitIfInstallationIsIncomplete

 key in the navigation section).